This is a page of the first FREE section of the MWL 2021 resource. You can purchase access to the full resource HERE

 - that people value what they learn from DISCOVERY, DISCOURSE and DOING more than they learn from DIDACTICS.

-It is clear that DIDACTICS are the least frequent AND the least valued ways of learning – and yet the role of the L&D function mostly focuses entirely on this approach to learning.
+DIDACTICS is therefore the least frequent AND the least valued ways of learning – and yet the role of the L&D function mostly focuses entirely on this approach to learning.
+It is therefore very clear that there is a need for a new approach to workplace learning.
+It is not enough just to digitise the training experience, it requires a new organisational learning culture or mindset about workplace learning.
+I call this Modern Workplace Learning (MWL).

 - Promoting continuous self-learning and self-development that empowers people to do much more for themselves in the ways that suit them best.

-- Providing modern training that is more reflective of the ways people prefer to learn and is integrated as much as possible in the workflow – rather than taking place in a separate “learning” time and space.
+- Providing modern training that addresses the issues with classroom training and online learning, so that it is more reflective of the ways people prefer to learn and is integrated as much as possible in the workflow – rather than taking place in a separate “learning” time and space.